Category Archives: Training

 3. Spotting & Safety

-1. Comfortable with a variety of hands-on spotting methods
+1. Comfortable with a variety of hands-on spotting methods to use as needed

 2. Understands and informs students of contraindications for moves